Shoshone Trail - East For ATV Riding

 Note: As of September 2007, ATV riding on Forest Service Roads is limited to designated roads.
 To obtain the latest map of designated roads, make sure to contact the Forest Service HQ at (801) 466-6411.

-Overall, Shoshone Trail - East is the 44th most popular ATV riding trail of all 75 ATV trails in Utah.
+Overall, Shoshone Trail - East is the 46th most popular ATV riding trail of all 75 ATV trails in Utah.
+Several of the better atv trails are nearby Shoshone Trail - East including Public Grove ATV Trail and Shoshone Trail - West.